Dr. Tamara Zach

 Arizona Resources for Children with TBI

-Arizona families have access to several important support systems.
-The Arizona Early Intervention Program (AzEIP) provides services for children under age three who have experienced neurological injury or developmental delays resulting from TBI.
-For older children, school districts across the Phoenix area are required to provide individualized education plans (IEPs) for students whose TBI affects their learning.
-Additionally, AHCCCS (Arizona's Medicaid program) may cover a range of rehabilitative and specialist services for qualifying families, including pediatric neurology visits, therapy, and diagnostic testing.
+Arizona families have a few systems to lean on.
+The Arizona Early Intervention Program (AzEIP) serves children under three who've had a neurological injury or developmental delays from TBI.
+For older kids, Phoenix-area school districts have to provide individualized education plans (IEPs) when a TBI affects a student's learning.
+AHCCCS, Arizona's Medicaid program, may cover rehabilitation and specialist services for families who qualify, including neurology visits, therapy, and diagnostic testing.

 Managing Headaches After TBI

-Post-traumatic headache is one of the most frequently reported and persistent symptoms following childhood TBI.
-If your child is experiencing chronic or recurring head pain after an injury, a pediatric neurologist can help identify the underlying patterns and develop an appropriate treatment plan.
-Our team has extensive experience managing pediatric headaches in the context of both TBI recovery and primary headache disorders.
+Headaches are one of the most common and stubborn problems after a childhood TBI.
+If your child has chronic or recurring head pain after an injury, a pediatric neurologist can find the patterns behind it and build a treatment plan.
+We treat pediatric headaches both during TBI recovery and as standalone disorders.

 When to See a Specialist

-Families across Phoenix, Scottsdale, Tempe, and surrounding communities trust Dr. Tamara Zach MD at Rose Medical Pavilion to provide compassionate, evidence-based care for children with traumatic brain injuries.
-Early specialist involvement makes a meaningful difference in outcomes — and your child deserves expert support at every stage of recovery.
+Families across Phoenix, Scottsdale, Tempe, and nearby communities bring their kids to Dr. Tamara Zach MD at Rose Medical Pavilion for traumatic brain injury care.
+Getting a specialist involved early changes outcomes, and your child deserves that support at every stage.

 Schedule a Consultation at Rose Medical Pavilion

-If your child has experienced a head injury and you have concerns about their neurological health, our team is here to help.
-Dr. Tamara Zach MD provides comprehensive evaluation and long-term care for children with TBI throughout the Phoenix, Arizona area.
-Contact Rose Medical Pavilion today to schedule a consultation and take the next step toward your child's recovery.
+If your child hit their head and you're worried about their neurological health, we can help.
+Dr. Tamara Zach MD evaluates and treats children with TBI across the Phoenix, Arizona area.
+Contact Rose Medical Pavilion to schedule a consultation and start your child's recovery.

 Schedule an Appointment